Super ShowDown (2020)

-The 2020 Super ShowDown was the third annual and final Super ShowDown professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on February 27, 2020, at the Mohammed Abdu Arena on the Boulevard in Riyadh, Saudi Arabia.
-It was the fifth event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
-It was the last event held by WWE in Saudi Arabia until Crown Jewel in October 2021, as the COVID-19 pandemic began severely restricting travel only weeks after Super ShowDown, with WWE holding all events behind closed doors until July 2021.
+The 2020 Super ShowDown was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the third annual and final Super ShowDown and took place on Thursday, February 27, 2020, at the Mohammed Abdu Arena on the Boulevard in Riyadh, Saudi Arabia.
+The main card aired live at 8:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time).

+This was the fifth event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
+This would also be the company's last event held outside the United States until the next Saudi Arabian event, Crown Jewel in October 2021, due to the COVID-19 pandemic that began taking effect shortly after Elimination Chamber in mid-March, with WWE holding all subsequent events behind closed doors at venues in the U.S. state of Florida until mid-July 2021 when the company resemued live touring.

 Ten matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Goldberg defeated "The Fiend" Bray Wyatt to win SmackDown's Universal Championship for a second time, giving Wyatt's Fiend character his first loss.
 Goldberg also became the first wrestler to win a world championship after being inducted into the WWE Hall of Fame.
 Other prominent matches saw Brock Lesnar retain Raw's WWE Championship against Ricochet, Bayley defeated Naomi to retain the SmackDown Women's Championship in the penultimate match, which was the first women's championship match contested in the country, and Roman Reigns defeated King Corbin in a Steel Cage match.
 In the final live in-ring match of his career, The Undertaker made a surprise return as an unannounced entrant in the gauntlet match and lastly eliminated AJ Styles to win the Tuwaiq Mountain Trophy in the opening bout.

 The event received negative reviews, with the Universal Championship and WWE Championship matches, the gauntlet match, and Reigns vs. Corbin being largely criticized, and the decision to have Goldberg defeat Wyatt being universally singled out as one of the worst booking decisions in history.
 However, the two tag team championship matches received some praise, with The New Day (Big E and Kofi Kingston) vs. The Miz and John Morrison for the SmackDown Tag Team Championship being singled out as the best match of the night by most critics.
 Several media outlets noted the hostile fan reaction to the event, in particular to Goldberg's win over Wyatt.